๐ŸŽญ Venice Day Trip: 8 Great Things To Do + 1-Day Itinerary

 If you only have one night in Venice, consider staying in one of these districts:

-• Cannaregio โ€“ Cannaregioย is close to the train station, so staying here minimizes dragging your luggage around Venice’s cobblestone streets.
+• Cannaregio โ€“ Cannaregio is close to the train station, so staying here minimizes dragging your luggage around Venice’s cobblestone streets.
 This is the district where I stayed.

-• San Marco or San Polo โ€“ย Staying inย San Marcoย orย San Poloย means you will be close to the major attractions.
+• San Marco or San Polo โ€“ Staying in San Marco or San Polo means you will be close to the major attractions.
 Most things you want to see will be within walking distance, but accommodations will be more expensive.

-Italy Trip Planner
+Italy Trip Planner 2024

-The trip planner is built on Notion, which I use for all my travel planning (I genuinely love this tool).
-If you don’t have Notion, creating an account is free.
+My trip planners are built on Notion, which I use for all my travel planning.
+I genuinely love this tool and creating an account is free.

 Three Notion template screenshots are shown: travel information, itinerary, and map + packing list templates.